djeada/Linux-Notes/notes/finding_files.md

 ## Challenges

 1. Determine the location of the executable files for the following tools:
-  - cat
+  - `cat`
-  - ls
+  - `ls`
-  - reboot
+  - `reboot`
-  - chmod
+  - `chmod`
 2. Find all files in your home directory that are larger than 1GB.
-3. Find all files in your home directory with.mp3 extensions.
+3. Find all files in your home directory with ".mp3" extensions.
+4. Look for files with the ".txt" extension that include the string "linux."